Tuesday, 25 December 2007

 Here's my rendition of 'Getting sentimental over you'.

-I discovered my own way of playing through lots of hard practice and many years of gigging.
+I discovered my own way of playing Jazz piano through lots of hard practice and many years of gigging.

-I'm enjoying sharing my piano with and around the world.
+I'm enjoying sharing my piano with Jazz musicians and Jazz enthusiasts around the world.

 I hope you enjoy the piece.